monsterkodi/noon/README.md

 - empty objects are not expressible
 - probably some other unknown corner cases

-This is in alpha stadium and not meant to be completely foolproof.
 Don't use it if you can't live with the limitations mentioned above.
 Don't expect your data to convert flawlessly!